 Career Readiness

-Employers are looking for critical thinkers and effective communicators.
-The College of Humanities, Social Sciences and Arts is dedicated to providing you knowledge and resources to excel in the workforce.
+Thinking critically and communicating effectively.
+That's what employers are looking for.
+The College of Humanities, Social Sciences and Arts is dedicated to providing you the knowledge and resources for excelling in the workforce.

-Choose from two areas of concentration and five specialties while earning your doctorate.
+Choose from three areas of concentration and five specialties while earning your doctorate.
 Discover which option works best for your research interests and career goals.

 I am motivated by people.
 As a teacher, that's students; as a researcher, it's the people most impacted at the heart of my projects; as a human, it's my family.